maehr/zotero-bib-to-gh/README.md

 ## Usage

-Copy the link to <https://raw.githubusercontent.com/maehr/zotero-bib-to-gh/bib/bibliography/zotero.bib> (i.e. <https://raw.githubusercontent.com/YOURNAME/zotero-bib-to-gh/bib/bibliography/zotero.bib>).
-An updated version of `zotero.bib` lives on the [bib-branch](https://github.com/maehr/zotero-bib-to-gh/branches) of your repository.
+Copy the link to <https://raw.githubusercontent.com/maehr/zotero-bib-to-gh/master/bibliography/zotero.bib> (i.e. <https://raw.githubusercontent.com/YOURNAME/zotero-bib-to-gh/master/bibliography/zotero.bib>).
 You can use it in YAML front matter of <https://github.com/maehr/academic-pandoc-template> or anywhere else.

 Change `.github/workflows/zotero-bib-to-git.yml` to adjust the cronjob to your needs (check out [crontab.guru](https://crontab.guru/) if you are not familiar with cronjobs).
 ```YAML